 A person who performed in a show for nobility during the middle ages by reciting lyrical poetry while playing a zither is an example of a minstrel.

-Origin: ME menestrel < OFr, minstrel, servant, orig., official < LL ministerialis, imperial officer from Classical Latin ministerium, ministry
+Origin: Middle English menestrel from OFr, minstrel, servant, origin, originally , official from Late Latin ministerialis, imperial officer from Classical Latin ministerium, ministry